GeorgieLiefman/WhereTo/README.md

 # <center><span style="font-weight: bold; font-size: 18px;"><br>Appropriate use of Project Management Methodology</center></span>
 I chose to use an Agile project management methodology to ensure that I worked efficiently and productively whilst still delivering high quality work.
 I used a Trello board throughout the project which allowed me to track tasks, label each task with a difficult level, checklists and due dates.
-Additionally, the use of the Trello board has allowed me to prioritise tasks so I could make sure all the features which matter most to users are included and functional before I attempted to add in extra features.
+Additionally, the use of the Trello board allowed me to prioritise tasks so I could make sure all the features which matter most to users were included and functional before I attempted to add in extra features.
 A number of screenshots of the Trello board used throughout the project are attached below.

 ### <br><center>**Trello Screenshots** ###
 <img src="docs/images/trello/trello_1.png">